roger-luiz/roger-luiz/README.md

 ### ⚡ About-me

-> I'm 16 years old, I'm living in Minas Gerais, BR.
+> Hi!
+I'm Roger, I'm 16 years old.
 I am passionate about Back-end and Front-end development technologies.
-I am an independent student and I like to study for the official documentation of the technologies.
+Programming in my perspective is a beautiful art, Programming is more than talking in binary with the machine, programming is a super power that everyone can have!
 I’m currently learning Node.js

 💬 Ask me about anything on my [Telegram](https://t.me/AB4NT5S) <br>
 🚀 Rocketseat's profile [Rocketseat](https://app.rocketseat.com.br/me/roger)